t-lo/mastodon-ops/README.md

 2. A httpd configuration.
 Apache httpd will act as our https / tls terminator and will proxy incoming connections.
 3. A systemd unit file so the service is started at boot time, and restarted should it encounter issues.
 4. A very simple backup script and a discussion on how to restore the instance from a backup (as the saying goes, "no one wants backup but eventually, everybody  wants restore").
+5. A cleanup script to run periodically to remove cached images.
+   Systemd timer and service units are included.

 # Installing